nvkiet/TableHeaderView/README.md

 # TableHeaderView

-This extension is used for resizing the height of tableHeaderView to fit the content by using autolayout.
+This extension is used for resizing the height of tableHeaderView to fit content by using autolayout.

 ![TableHeaderView](Screenshots/example.png)